hsldymq/generator-go/README.md

 # Examples
 ### Example 1: Traversal of an encapsulated collection
-Suppose you want to provide traversal capability for a slice in a structure to the outside, but do not want to expose the slice, you can use the `goiter.Slice` or `goiter.SliceElem` function.
+Suppose you want to provide traversal capability for a slice in a struct to outside, but do not want to expose the slice, you can use the `goiter.Slice` or `goiter.SliceElem` function.
 ```go
 //go:build goexperiment.rangefunc